-Version Effective date Summary of changes 12 October 2023 Updated to new AEMO template, added 1 second FCAS services,-included new terminology to meet the requirements of the National Electricity Amendment (Integrating energy storage systems into the NEM) Rule 2021 No. 13 (IESS Rule) which comes into effect on 3 June 2024, removed load relief values (moved to the Constraint Implementation Guidelines) and miscellaneous formatting fixes.
+Version Effective date Summary of changes 12 October 2023 Updated to new AEMO template, added 1 second FCAS services,-included new terminology to meet the requirements of the National Electricity Amendment (Integrating energy storace systems into the NEM) Rule 2021 No. 13 (IESS Rule) which comes into effect on 3 June 2024, removed load relief values (moved to the Constraint Implementation Guidelines), added more information on Constraint Automation, clarification of co-optimising FCAS in section 5.9 and miscellaneous formatting fixes.